dionwang88/cs542database/README.md

 #### remove

 We also add two methods, **hashtabToBytes()** and **bytesToHashtab()** to Indexhelper to transform index between memory and physical storage.

+##Validation
+Assumption:

+1. Since some attributes contain char ',', which is a separator for csv file, read data from csv file could be a problem.
+For simplicity, we use '@' as separator.
+2. To store the data, we will convert the string into byte.
+We treat every character in String as ASCII code, so some uncommon char will be displayed as '?'.
+In other word, we did not handle the non-ASCII code character problem.
+2.